No timetable for end to fire at Texas chemical facility

 The head of the county's health department, Dr. Umair Shah, said "there continues to be low risk to our community," but vulnerable groups such as the elderly and pregnant women should be cautious.

-The company said Tuesday that five petrochemical tanks at the site were still burning, three others that had been on fire had burned out and two tanks that didn't have anything in them had collapsed.
+At a news conference Tuesday afternoon, the company said eight tanks were on fire while the seven other tanks located in the same section of the storage facility were not on fire.

-Firefighters are using water and foam to try to prevent the blaze from spreading to five other tanks.
-A drop in water pressure allowed the fire to intensify overnight and spread to two additional tanks, but the pressure later normalized, authorities said.
+Firefighters are using water and foam to try to prevent the blaze from spreading to the other tanks.
+A drop in water pressure allowed the fire to intensify overnight Tuesday and spread to two additional tanks, but the pressure later normalized, authorities said.

 The tanks contain components of gasoline and materials used in nail polish remover, glues and paint thinner.